Content

 Blog

-Students engage with class activities in weeks 1 and 2 to identify an historical character whose perspective on the Reformation is valuable, and write five blog entries of 300 words each (totaling 1500 words) reflecting on the events and themes of the Reformation at points of key change from the perspective of that character.
+Students write five blog entries of 300 words each (totaling 1500 words) reflecting on the events and themes of the Reformation at points of key change from the perspective of a Reformation character.
+Individual blog posts may be revised before submission of all five posts as a single document.

 1400 35.0